wgergely/RenderQueuePlus/README.md

 After restarting After Effects you should see a 'RenderQueue+.jsxbin' menu-item at the bottom of the 'Window' menu.

-On first the first launch, you will be prompted to enter the email address used for the purchase and the licence key you received from Gumroad.
-Check your email if you don't have it!

 ## Features

 ##### Background and Network Rendering